 Table 7-2 shows project costs that were submitted by project proponents for RTP projects (not all RTP projects submitted their cost information).
 As projects move toward implementation, costs will become more defined.
 Through the use of Opti, project proponents will be able to update costs on an ongoing basis as more information becomes available, as additional work is completed (e.g., feasibility studies, design), or as funding is secured.
 The project costs in Table 7-2 are estimates provided by the project proponents during the 2017 Call for Projects; costs have not been independently verified.
-Complete project cost information provided by project proponents is included in Appendix F. The completeness of the cost information provided may vary depending on the project status and amount of information available to the project proponents are encouraged to add updated or new cost information to Opti as it becomes available.

 At the time of SWRP development, estimated SWRP project capital costs totaled over \$292 million with only approximately \$39 million in funding identified and an additional \$253 million still needed to implement the projects.
-For projects where cost estimates were provided, individual project costs ranged from to roughly \$35,000 to \$100 million.